mbevand/silentarmy/TROUBLESHOOTING.md

 * You might want to edit the `param.h` file, look for `OPTIM_SIMPLIFY_ROUND`, and set it to 1 (instead of 0).
 Then recompile with `make`.
-Depending on your exact drivers/hardware combination, it may boost performance by +10%, or decrease it.
+Depending on your exact drivers/hardware combination, it may boost performance by +25%, or decrease it.
 Just try it.
+It seems especially useful on Nvidia GPUs.
 Also, setting `OPTIM_SIMPLIFY_ROUND` to 1 will decrease GPU memory usage from 1.2 GB per instance to 805 MB per instance.
 * By default SILENTARMY mines with only one device/GPU; make sure to specify all the GPUs in the `--use` option, for example `silentarmy --use 0,1,2` if the host has three devices with IDs 0, 1, and 2.